Chapter 3. Tuned

 throughput-performanceprofile.
 It additionally increases kernel network buffers.

-- A profile designed for virtual guests based on the enterprise-storage profile that, among other tasks, decreases virtual memory swappiness and increases disk readahead values.
+- A profile designed for Red Hat Enterprise Linux 7 virtual machines as well as VMware guests based on the enterprise-storage profile that, among other tasks, decreases virtual memory swappiness and increases disk readahead values.
 It does not disable disk barriers.

 - A profile designed for virtual hosts based on the